afranck64/benzlim/README.md

     The required python packages can be installed using `pipX.Y` where X and Y are you majors python versions (`pip2.7` for `python2.7.*`):
     - `pipX.Y install -r requirements.txt` (with admin rights, for a system wide installation) or
-    - `pipX.Y install --user -r requirements.txt` (for a user only installation) This will install the following packages (and their dependancies) on your system:
+    - `pipX.Y install --user -r requirements.txt` (for a user only installation) This will install the following packages (and their dependencies) on your system:
       - coverage
       - numpy >= 1.13.3
       - pandas >= 0.18